2006 Dutch general election: Social-economic issues

 The election debates were dominated by social-economic questions and especially the performance of the Balkenende cabinets.

 In the last four years the three Balkenende cabinets had implemented an ambitious programme of socioeconomic reforms, including tax cuts, reforms to the social welfare system and investments in education.
 Their aim was to jump start the Dutch economy.
 Initially there was great public dissatisfaction with this policy, with large demonstrations in 2003, 2004 and 2005 organised by the main labour union FNV and the three main opposition parties.
 They criticised the government for taking these measures at the wrong point in time, during a recession, and they claimed that the government made the poor and socially weaker pay for the economic recovery.
-A major focus of this debate was the fact that more than 10% of people were said to live in poverty, as exemplified by the rising number of food banks.
+A major focus of this debate was that more than 10% of people were said to live in poverty, as exemplified by the rising number of food banks.
 As the economy began to perform better in 2006, public dissatisfaction decreased.

 There were roughly three positions on the future of the Dutch economy.
 The CDA claimed that the reforms were finished and that the following cabinet would not have to take any serious measures.
 The VVD wanted to continue reforming to increase the performance of the Dutch economy.
 They wanted to continue to cut taxes and reduce bureaucracy.
 The opposition parties PvdA, SP and GL, joined by the Christian Union, wanted to revert some of the measures and pay more attention to the public sector, especially to the health care sector and the poor.
 The PvdA and the GroenLinks however also announced that they wanted to reform part of the economy and welfare system.
 For instance several months before the election, Wouter Bos, the leader of the PvdA, announced that he wanted to tax the elderly pension in such a way that rich elderly would pay more taxes on their pensions than poor elderly.
 The Dutch pension system consists of government supplied (AOW) and mandatory self-saved pensions.
 It is the latter portion Bos wanted to tax progressively.
 The proposal led to considerable controversy, both outside and within Bos' own party.
 Former minister and De Volkskrant columnist Marcel van Dam wrote a critical column on 22 June concerning Bos' proposal.
 The second man of the Christian Democratic Appeal Maxime Verhagen used soundbites from the proposal continually to emphasise that the PvdA was an unreliable partner for the elderly.
 Bos later moderated his plans: only new cases would pay taxes over their pension.